-A World typically corresponds to a CET Designer drawing (cmdrw).
+A World typically corresponds to a CET drawing (cmdrw).
 Each World can hold multiple Spaces.
 However, not all Worlds are drawings - non-drawing Worlds can be used to hold temporary Spaces as used in the Reconfiguration Tool, for example.

 - Each Space belongs to a World.